DanaFineTLV/renovate/readme.md

 ![Renovate banner](images/cli_banner.png)

-# What is Mend Renovate?
+# What is Mend Renovate CLI?

 Renovate is an automated dependency update tool.
 It helps to update dependencies in your code without needing to do it manually.